catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

  $ ./packer --version
  0.10.1

-Create a packer template file
+Create a Packer template file
 =============================

-`Templates`_ are JSON files that configure the builders and provisioners that we will use to create our custom image.
+`Templates`_ are JSON files that configure the builders and provisioners that you will use to create our custom image.

-In this example we will create a basic template that can be invoked with the ``packer build`` command.
-It will create an instance in the Catalyst cloud, and once running copy a script to it and run that script using SSH.
-Once the script is finished running it will create a new Catalyst Cloud image that includes the changes we have made.
-Once this process is complete it will cleanup after itself so that only the new image remains.
+In this example, you will create a basic template that can be invoked with the ``packer build`` command.
+It will create an instance in the Catalyst cloud, and once the instance is running, copy a script to it and run the script using SSH.
+Once the script has finished running, it will create a new Catalyst Cloud image that includes the changes you have made.
+Once this process is complete, it will clean up after itself so that only the new image remains.

-In this example we will be using the shell provisioner to update the packages on an Ubuntu 16.04 machine to the latest versions.
-We will then build a `golang`_ application called `ssllabs-scan`_ from source.
+In this example, you will be using the shell provisioner to update the packages on an Ubuntu 16.04 machine to the latest versions.
+You will then build a `golang`_ application called `ssllabs-scan`_ from source.

 .. code-block:: json